The National Archives of Ireland

 However, don't ignore the other choices on the main NAI home page as it appears that you might need to go via some of the other choices to access things not referenced via the Genealogy pages e.g. Wills post 1922 ... are you keeping up?
 Check out the Legal Records pages for further information, especially the Guide to Testamentary Records page which has some fairly convoluted instructions for accessing the post 1922 will calendars (there used to be a fairly simple page with hyperlinks to the PDFs for each year ... which you can still access in the same way via Chris Paton's helpful shortcuts.)

-The NAI Catalogue has never been a thing of beauty according to the gossip I've been party to in the Irish genealogical community and I confess I've wrestled with it infrequently myself before giving up.
+The NAI Catalogue has never been a thing of beauty and I confess I've wrestled with it infrequently myself before giving up.
 You are as usual at the mercy of generations of archivists and their own predilections for cataloguing.
 The basic search screen is the usual "letterbox Scrabble" affair where you have to sort of know what you're looking for in order to find it!
 There does not seem to be a facility for browsing the catalogue easily by category, which would be hugely helpful in trying to understand the archiving logic.

 Having whinged, it's only fair now to give the NAI a huge vote of thanks for the marvellous resources that they have put on-line with some very good source-specific search screens giving access to high quality digitised images for free.